Tor1surphY/SIMS/README.md

 #### Bugs known:

-If you add new record ending with double "\n", then you will find a new record as 0, so you will see the no. of students does not match thier record as they would be.
+If you add new record ending with double "\n", then you will find a new record as 0, so you will see the no. of students does not match thier record as they suppose be.

 Will optimize and upadte futher.